deliveryhero/pr-base-auto-merger/README.md

 - GH action job will be triggered when there is push to main/master branch by merging PR or direct commit.
 - GH action job will update all open PRs by merging branch from base(main/master) into local branches.

+Features:
-  You can specify delay between merges by `MERGE_DELAY` env variable to avoid load on CI/CD tools,atlantis etc.
+- You can specify delay between merges by `MERGE_DELAY` env variable to avoid load on CI/CD tools,atlantis etc.
+- You can specify lable of PRs for which base can be merged by `MERGE_LABEL` env variable.You can set it to `*` to include all open PRs ignoring labels.

 ## Steps to onboard repo